hyunkyu-Park/MINI_instagram/README.md

 Resolution: In case there are no posts to display on the main page, redirect the user to the explore page to naturally encourage interaction with other users and improve user experience.

+## User experience improvement -- user feedback 2

+Situation: The password criteria for creating an account and for modifying the password afterward are different.
+It would be better if the password requirements are visible.

+Resolution:

 ## No image file being called on server